Series: Airwoman, #1

 - The ending.
 It was so beautiful.
 Even though it’s sort of a cliffhanger, I was still happy with it because of the huge development on Jade’s character and how her journey of seeking justice for her father have been closed.

-If you are up into exploring a new world universe and want to read a story of adventure, discovery and seeking justice then you should try this.
+If you are up into exploring a new world universe and want to read a story of adventure, discovery and seeking justice with dragons and other creatures, then you should try this.

 She also inherited a love of reading from her mother.
 Throughout her childhood she explored fictional places through books, and in particular, through fantasy novels.
 She’d turn the black and white text on the page into the colourful worlds of her imagination.